Illumination number of 3-dimensional cap bodies: Proof of

 which will be our target function in the integer programming problem.

-Due to convexity of $K$, we know that the caps $C(\widehat{x}_j,\phi_j)$ do not overlap, so the total measure of these caps is at most $1$.
+Due to the convexity of $K$, we know that the caps $C(\widehat{x}_j,\phi_j)$ do not overlap, so the total measure of these caps is at most $1$.
 In terms of $n_i$, this provides the following constraint:

 To obtain another constraint, we need the following lemma which states that one cannot pack five caps of radius $>\tfrac\pi4$ on $\mb{S}^2$.
-This is likely not new, but we include the short proof anyway for completeness.
+This follows from, e.g.~\cite{Ra}*{Th.~1~(iii)}, but we include the short proof anyway for completeness.

 \begin{lemma} If $m\ge 5$, then $\varphi_5\le \frac{\pi}{4}$. \end{lemma}

 \begin{proof} Assume to the contrary that $\varphi_5>\frac{\pi}{4}$, hence $\varphi_j>\frac\pi4$, $1\le j\le 5$.
 As $K$ is a cap body, all base caps $C(\widehat{x}_j,\varphi_j)$, $1\le j\le 5$, are disjoint, so $\theta(x_i,x_j)\geq \phi_i+\phi_j>\frac{\pi}{2},$ and so $\langle \widehat{x}_i,\widehat{x}_j\rangle<0$, $1\le i<j\le 5$.
 The points $\widehat{x}_1, \widehat{x}_2,\dots, \widehat{x}_5$ are affinely dependent, so there are $c_1$, $c_2$, $c_3$, $c_4$, $c_5$ (not all zero) such that and $\sum_{i=1}^5c_i=0$.
 Suppose that $I_+=\{c_i : c_i\geq 0\}$ and $I_-=\{c_j : c_j< 0\}$, now